libreswitch/ops/tests/rest/rest_test.md

 This test fails when:

 - Creating a VLAN for:
-    - An HTTP response is not equal to 200 CREATED
+    - An HTTP response is not equal to 200 CREATED.
     - A POST request to "rest/v1/system/bridges/bridge_normal/vlans/" and there is an error in the HTTP response.

 - Creating a VLAN for:
-    - An HTTP response is not equal to `400 BAD REQUEST`
+    - An HTTP response is not equal to `400 BAD REQUEST`.
     - A POST request to "rest/v1/system/bridges/bridge_normal/vlans/" and there is no error in the HTTP response.

 ## Update VLAN name